Thermodynamic sampling of materials using neutral-atom quantum computers: Methods

 In our experiments, two types of laser pulses are applied during the annealing process, as illustrated in Fig.~\ref{fig:global_drive}.
 Panel \textbf{a} of the figure shows the Rabi drive, which is kept identical across all experiments, while the \textbf{b} panel depicts the global detuning, whose slope varies depending on its final value.
 Ideally, the detuning profile should remain consistent between experiments; to achieve this, we implemented a piecewise-linear detuning scheme.
 Each detuning pulse was divided into three regions: an initial and a final hold, each spanning 6.25\% of the total sequence duration, and a central 87.5\% linear ramp connecting the starting and ending detuning values.
 The total pulse duration was fixed at $t = 4~\mu\text{s}$.
 The final detuning values were chosen to decrease linearly from $-8.23\times10^{-8}$~eV to $4.11\times10^{8}$~eV.
 The corresponding initial detuning values were clipped at the lower hardware limit of $8.23\times10^{-8}$~eV.
 This construction yields ramp rates between $2.82 \times10^{-8}$~eV/$\mu$s and $1.18 \times10^{-8}$~eV/$\mu$s while maintaining identical pulse shapes and timing across all experiments.
 This method ensures moderate slope variation within the detuning window, preventing abrupt transitions while covering a large fraction of the available dynamic range.

 For each data point, the annealing protocol was executed 1000 times in order to obtain statistically meaningful thermodynamic averages.
-Prior to annealing, the rubidium atoms are arranged in the target geometry; however, due to experimental imperfections, not all sites are occupied in every run.
-To ensure consistency, we retain only those annealing outcomes corresponding to fully occupied initial configurations.
+Prior to annealing, the rubidium atoms are arranged in the target geometry; however, due to experimental imperfections, not all sites are occupied in every run. {To ensure consistency, we retain only those annealing outcomes corresponding to fully occupied initial configurations.
 Across all experiments reported in this work, the fraction of runs with complete initial occupancy averaged 60.5\%, with a standard deviation of 12.1\%.
 The observed occupancy fraction ranged from a minimum of 40.6\% to a maximum of 81.4\%, depending on the experiment.
+This filtering reduces the number of samples but does not introduce a systematic bias, and therefore does not affect the comparison with the reference distributions.}